casvalesen/AI_Music_Generation_LSTM_Recurrent_Neural_Networks/Project_Report_WIP.md

 The initial cello suite was downloaded from an open source midi file repository (8 Notes, 2019).

 - Using default Magenta Tensorflow graphs )

+Overfitting the model on this data as opposed to keeping it balanced between the general and specific datasets was therefore justified. (?)

+Initially, the model was overfitted on this data in order to gain context specificity With 50 000 additional training iterations.
+However, the generated melodies had forgotten: